Warsaw Ghetto: Establishment of the ghetto

-By the end of the September campaign the number of Jews in and around the capital increased dramatically with thousands of refugees escaping the Polish-German front.
+By the end of the September campaign, the number of Jews in and around the capital increased dramatically with thousands of refugees escaping the Polish-German front.
 In less than a year, the number of refugees in Warsaw exceeded 90,000.
 On October 12, 1939, the General Government was established by Adolf Hitler in the occupied area of central Poland.
 The Nazi-appointed Jewish Council (Judenrat) in Warsaw, a committee of 24 people headed by Adam Czerniaków, was responsible for carrying out German orders.
 On October 26, the Jews were mobilized as forced laborers to clear bomb damage and perform other hard labor.
 One month later, on November 20, the bank accounts of Polish Jews and any deposits exceeding 2,000 zł were blocked.
 On November 23, all Jewish establishments were ordered to display a Jewish star on doors and windows.
 Beginning December 1, all Jews older than ten were compelled to wear a white armband, and on December 11, they were forbidden from using public transit.
 On January 26, 1940, the Jews were banned from holding communal prayers due to "the risk of spreading epidemics."
-Food stamps were introduced by the German authorities, and measures were stepped up to liquidate all Jewish communities in the vicinity of Warsaw intensified.
+Food stamps were introduced by the German authorities, and measures were stepped up to liquidate all Jewish communities in the vicinity of Warsaw.
 The Jewish population of the capital reached 359,827 before the end of the year.